kolaisaac/GADS-Learning-Phase-2-Qwiklabs-Challenge/Translated Labs/Translated Lab 2.md

 Do not click End Lab unless you are finished with the lab or want to restart it.
 This clears your work and removes the project.
 ```
+## Task 1: Download a sample app from GitHub
+Download a sample application from GitHub and preview it in Cloud Shell.